jnpngshiii/logger.nvim/README.md

 ### Plugin usage

 1. Install logger.nvim as a dependency.
-2. Create a new file named `plugin_logger.lua` in your plugin directory:
+2. Create a new file named `Logger.lua` in your plugin directory:

 ```lua
 local logger = require("logger")